raspberrypilearning/rpi-scratch-add-simple-electronics/en/step_1.md

 ![The add extention icon (two seperate blocks with an 'add' sign) is highlighted.](images/add-extension.png)

-- Choose the Raspberry Pi Seimple Electronics extension from the list
+- Choose the Raspberry Pi Simple Electronics extension from the list

 ![The Raspberry Pi Simple Electronics extension icon in the Extension list.](images/gpio-extension.png)